EolnMsuk/SkipCord-3/README.md

 # SkipCord-3.9: A Discord / Omegle / Music Bot

-This powerful bot seamlessly integrates shared Omegle streaming, empowering your audience to actively direct the experience through menus.
-It safeguards your community with intelligent auto-moderation while keeping the energy high using a complete music system.
-Includes automated ban detection with evidence logging and detailed daily analytics.
+This bot integrates a group Omegle screenshare, allowing the VC users to actively Skip, Report, Pause etc through dynamically embedded buttons.
+It safeguards your community with intelligent auto-moderation.
+Includes a complete music systen, automated ban detection with evidence logging and detailed daily analytics.

   - [Key Features](#-key-features)
   - [Commands](#-command-list)